Essential minimal volume of Einstein 4-manifolds: Essential minimal volume of Einstein -manifolds

 \subsection{A conjectural obstruction and further remarks}

-Since manifolds with finite essential minimal volume have simple descriptions in terms of $F$-structures (see Subsection \ref{bounded families}), Theorem \ref{mainineq} could be relevant in finding new topological obstructions for existence of Einstein manifolds (see \cite{Kotschick12} for a survey).
+Theorem \ref{mainineq} could be relevant in finding new topological obstructions for existence of Einstein manifolds (see \cite{Kotschick12} for a survey of the rare known obstructions).
 Indeed, we conjecture that for some constant $C>0$, for any surface $\Sigma_\gamma $ of genus $\gamma>1$ and any closed oriented $4$-manifold $N$, if $M$ is homeomorphic to the connected sum $(S^2\times \Sigma_\gamma) \sharp N$, one should have

 If this is true and if $N$ is chosen so that $\e(M) < C'' \gamma$ for a small enough constant $C''$, then $M$ would not carry any Einstein metric by Theorem \ref{mainineq}.